MicrosoftDocs/azure-devops-docs/docs/work/scale/agile-culture.md

 ## Related articles

 Before you can create or work with any of the Agile tools, you need a team project.
-If you don't have one yet, you can [create one in VSTS](../../organizations/projects/connect-to-projects.md)  or on an [on-premises TFS](../../organizations/projects/create-project.md).
+If you don't have one yet, you can [create one](../../organizations/projects/create-project.md).

 If you're ready to move from one team to two teams, or configure several teams, see [Multiple teams](multiple-teams.md).
 To add a team administrator or configure team assets, see [Configure team settings](manage-team-assets.md).